2026 European PPE Network Conference

 Welcome!

-We are delighted to host the 2026 European PPE Network Conference from July 20th-22nd, 2026, with support by the PPE Network in Europe.
+We are delighted to host the 2026 European PPE Network Conference from July 20th-22nd, 2026, with support from the PPE Network in Europe.

 Key information at a glance: